 Cancer Research Collaboration of Excellence in Tumor Microenvironment Studies

-The Cancer Research Collaboration of Excellence (CRCE) in Tumor Microenvironment, established in May 2021, is a multidisciplinary team of researchers from five departments in four colleges of Kansas State University.
+The Cancer Research Collaboration of Excellence (CRCE) in Tumor Microenvironment Studies, established in May 2021, is a multidisciplinary team of researchers in five departments at Kansas State University investigating the tumor microenvironment to improve cancer therapeutics.

 Many conventional cancer therapies fail due to factors related to the tumor's environment, called the microenvironment.
-This CRCE, led by Brad Behnke, professor of kinesiology, will examine the tumor microenvironment changes that occur in response to low-dose radiation, such as DNA mutations.
-The collaboration aims to identify the changes and design methods of combatting them.
+This CRCE, led by Brad Behnke, professor of kinesiology, is examining the tumor microenvironment from many angles.
+Members are investigating the initiation of DNA mutations caused by low-dose radiation, the tumor blood vessel network and oxygenation, and vitamin D's relationship to cancer.

-- Does exercise increase oxygenation in breast tumors (which normally flourish in the absence of oxygen)?
+- Does exercise increase oxygenation in breast tumors (which are resistant to chemotherapy and radiation in the absence of oxygen)?

 - Does nitrate supplementation increase tumor oxygenation and decrease tumor growth?

 - What are the vitamin D needs of ovarian tumors (considering that vitamin D status seems to relate to tumor progression)?